famouswelshman/rocktailsbar/README.md

 I wanted to create a website that could would almost spoon feed its users what exactly the venue offers and where to see it.

+*Please note* - This bar and its contents are purely fictitious and not actively trading or operating as a business.
+The name and it's contents are purely for the purpose of showcasing a website idea.
+The currency and the costs of anything in this website are merely for display purpose and are not factually accurate.

 # USER STORIES

 ![User story 1](https://github.com/famouswelshman/rocktailsbar/blob/main/wireframes/index%20page.png "User story 1")